yassirlaaouissi/EZEA/README.md

 ## Execution

-see the example down below
+See the example down below

 ```
 >$ ./runme.sh